cosc2336-ds-alg/assg03/README.md

 on the `LargeInteger` class.

 This function will return a string representation of the `LargeInteger`.
-You should use a `<sstream>` output string streams to implement this function.
+You will use the `<sstream>` library to create an output string stream `ostringstream`, so that you can stream into and return a `string` from this function.
 There were some examples of using string streams in this weeks lecture videos and materials.

 Your `LargeInteger` class will have an array of integer values.
 This array will be stored in the member variable named `digit`.
 If you look